10 Things To Do In And Around Yellowstone National Park

 This iconic park sits over the Yellowstone Caldera, an active supervolcano which sprouted the park’s bubbling geysers and colorful hot springs.
 The volcano last erupted 640,000+ years ago and visiting today will provide hints of what lies beneath the surface.

-Top 10 Things to Do in Yellowstone National Park
+Top 10 Things to Do In and Around Yellowstone National Park

 1.)
 Gardiner, MT